-As Stephen Buckley, Head of Information for the mental health charity MIND explains: “We all have mental health to look after as well as physical health, and the way we live our lives has a direct influence on them both.
+We recently spoke to Stephen Buckley, Head of Information for the mental health charity MIND, about the link between walking and better mental health.
+This is what he said: “We all have mental health to look after as well as physical health, and the way we live our lives has a direct influence on them both.
 One in four of us will experience a mental health problem every year.

-If you are experiencing a mental health issue, please speak to your doctor as soon as you can, as it’s far easier to treat a condition that’s in its early stages.
+If you are experiencing a mental health issue, speak to your doctor as soon as you can, as it’s far easier to treat a condition that’s in its early stages.
 “If the way you’re thinking or feeling is having an impact on your life or stopping you from doing things you normally would do, speak to a friend or family member you trust or go to your doctor, who can talk you through the support that’s available,” advises Buckley.

 Why is walking good for you?

-The link between exercise and better mental health has been well established in recent decades, yet less is known about the relationship between walking and mental health.
-That’s surprising, given how a small number of research studies have clearly demonstrated how walking benefits our mental health in a multitude of ways, from decreasing stress levels to boosting creativity.
+The link between exercise and physical health is well-established, yet less is known about the relationship between walking and mental health.
+That’s surprising, given how a small number of research studies clearly demonstrate how walking benefits our mental health in a multitude of ways.

-Walking for Health, an organization aimed at helping people to live a more active life, explains that while walking improves your physical health, the benefits don’t stop there: “A good walk can do wonders for your mental wellbeing.
-It improves self-perception and self-esteem, mood and sleep quality, and it reduces stress and anxiety.”
+Walking for Health, an organization aimed at helping people to live a more active life, explains that while walking certainly improves your physical health, the benefits don’t stop there: “A good walk can do wonders for your mental wellbeing.
+Walking improves self-perception and self-esteem, mood and sleep quality, and it reduces stress and anxiety.”

-It’s a view Buckley shares: “Our physical health and mental health are closely linked, and physical activity like walking can be very beneficial for our mental health and wellbeing too.”
+It’s a view shared by Stephen Buckley of MIND: “Our physical health and mental health are closely linked, and physical activity like walking can be very beneficial for our mental health and wellbeing too.”

 1. Walking lowers your stress levels